dave-malone/email/README.md

 `sender := NewSenderFactory()`

+## Email Template Support

+Currently, there are two supported MessageBody implementations. simpleMessageBody is simply a wrapper around a string and can be used to send very basic email messages.

+The second implementation has been designed for HTML templates saved in files.
+This implementation is a light wrapper around Go's [html/template](https://golang.org/pkg/html/template/) package.
+An example of how to use this implementation is found in the [integration tests](_integration_tests/amazonsesemailsender_test.go)

 ## Functional Testing

 Functional testing requires real SMTP and AmazonSES accounts.
 The following environment variables are required to run the integration tests: